varunUCDavis/Price-Finder/README.md

 ![Screenshot 2023-08-29 at 3 34 20 PM](https://github.com/SACUCD/SoccerOffsideTracker/assets/54915593/997e5746-d37a-40d5-bad7-ed487c5488ac)
 ***The smaller square represents the box used to determine the jersey color***

-## Perspective Transform onto 2D Map
+## Estimating the Price of Individual Hats
 The most important part of this project is implementing perspective transform to get information on the actual distance down the field players are.
 This information is crucial for making offside determinations.

 - Uses OpenCV's perspective transform